 Yale University has free courses available through its Open Yale Courses website.
 Each course includes video lectures and other educational materials.
 About 40 courses are available and cover topics in English, astronomy, physics, religious studies, philosophy, psychology and political science.
 Yale was ranked the 3rd best national university in 2014 and the second best value school by U.S. News.

 University of Hong Kong

 The University of Hong Kong features a number of free learning materials for students, including 5 courses and about 25 lectures.
 These materials are all available through the Department of Architecture and include study in such areas as the built environment, green building practices, energy efficiency, building energy and environmental sciences.
-Students can also find a series of notes and case studies covering similar topics.
-The university was ranked 35th in the world by Times Higher Education in 2012-2013.
+The university was ranked 44th in the world by Times Higher Education in 2015-2016.